vmazashvili/Neural-Networks/README.md

 The appropriate dataset is created from MNIST to illustrate the effectiveness of the technique further.
 At first, we distinguish between two MNIST digit groups (0-4 and 5-9).
 Those groups are remapped into class 0 and class 1 respectively.
 We induce a spurious feature (blue square in the top left corner) to 99% of samples in newly acquired class 0 and 1% of the samples of the new class 1.
 As for testing, raw and modified, biased test sets are used (both of them remapped as well).
 The modified test set has a spurious feature for only class one.
 ### The Neural Network
-This project uses the same Convolutional Neural Network as the project.
+This project uses the same Convolutional Neural Network as the architecture.
 One feature of the `SmallCNN` class is a get_grad_cam_target_layer function which will grab the last convolutional layer and use it for the saliency map generation.
 The hyperparameters are the same as suggested by the authors:
 ```
 lr = 0.01